rsanjay1010/carlist-angular/README.md

-# CarlistAngular
+# Carlist Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Run App in Local Envirornment

 ```bash
 npm install
 npm start
 ```

+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Start Server in Local